 Forest Range was settled by timber sawyers, cutting stringybark trees for timber and charcoal.
 In 1854 alluvial gold was discovered with a minor gold rush resulting.
 Gold-seekers rushed to the region but few took much gold away.
 In 1887 further gold was discovered and shafts were sunk.
 A nugget to 48oz and later another of 16 oz seem to be the only large finds.

-Initially Forest Range was a larger region however in 1917 a new township, Lenswood, was proclaimed.
+Initially Forest Range was the name for the entire region however in 1917 a new township, Lenswood, was proclaimed.

 After timber cutting cleared the land fruit and vegetable farming commenced and continues today.
 Apples and cherries form the main crops with growers marketing through local packing sheds or, in the case of some cherry growers, offering ‘pick-your-own’ options.
 Being so close to Adelaide this is very popular during the weeks leading to Christmas.